top of page

 • Breaches of planning conditions (such as using a holiday let year-round when permission restricted it to seasonal use)

-In practical terms, if changes were made to your property a decade or more ago without planning consent, and the local authority has taken no enforcement action during that time, those changes may now be immune from enforcement.
+If changes were made to your property a decade or more ago without planning consent, and the local authority has taken no enforcement action during that time, those changes may now be immune to enforcement.

 Important Update: The End of the 4-Year Rule

-A significant change took effect in April 2024: The government has abolished the previously existing 4-Year Rule, which had provided a shorter enforcement period for:
+A significant change took effect in April 2024.
+The government has abolished the previously existing 4-Year Rule, which provided a shorter enforcement period for:

 • Unauthorised building works (extensions, outbuildings, etc.)